Find Affordable College Courses

 After completing their Bachelor's Degree, music graduates from Rutgers New Brunswick carry an average student debtload of $22,910.
 This translates to an average monthly loan payment of $297, based on a 10-year repayment plan.

 A rank of #4 on this year’s list means Rowan University is a great place for music students working on their bachelor’s degree.
-Rowan is a fairly large public school located in the large suburb of Glassboro.
+Rowan is a large public school located in the suburb of Glassboro.

 Music majors at Rowan take out an average of $25,523 in student loans while working on their Bachelor's Degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $228.

-New Jersey City University did quite well in this year’s ranking of the best places for music students to get a bachelor’s degree.
-It came in at #6 on the list.
+New Jersey City University came in at #6 in this year’s edition of the Best Music Bachelor’s Degree Schools in New Jersey ranking.
 Located in the large city of Jersey City, NJCU is a public school with a medium-sized student population.

 While working on their Bachelor's Degree, music majors at NJCU accumulate an average of around $20,600 in student debt.